JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

 13. Once the sketch has been uploaded, You should see output like this.

-14. Just wait a few seconds before pushing the button:
+14. Just wait a few seconds before pushing the button (please push and hold until the error message occurs):

     ```cmd/sh
     Initializing